cristianglezm/Maze/README.md

 ﻿# Maze #

 Maze is a demo to see different graph traversal algorithms in action and generate mazes with differents algorithms.
+Currently there is only one Algorithm to Generate the maze:

+* Growing Tree Algorithm: Can be configured with some parameters.

+	* Randomness: Choose the way that selects the next node to process its neighbors (between linear and random).
+	* Binomial: Choose the way that selects the neighbor to disconnect from the rest (between uniform and binomial).

 [Video](https://www.youtube.com/watch?v=AEI9HyGn89U)